VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-The app has consistent headers and global table structures to establish clear information and relationships within the app.
+The app mostly has consistent headers and global table structures to establish clear information and relationships within the app.
 Screen readers properly identify most of the information available on the app.
-Visually impaired users are easily able to perceive the relationships between a particular element and its role.
+Visually impaired users are easily able to perceive the relationship between a particular element and its role.

 Exceptions include: